 Here at Stone Quarry House we believe our impact on the planet starts at home, and that living in harmony with the earth is synonymous with living well.
-So we started organic homesteading about a decade ago and haven’t looked back.
+So we started organic homesteading over a decade ago and haven’t looked back.

 We keep our own flock of chickens, feed them the highest quality organic feed, and allow them to free range over the property all day, increasing the nutritional variety of their diet and keeping down unwanted pests.
 We gratefully collect the eggs, perfect for making our own mayonnaise, ice-cream, and breakfast.